4.3. Preferences

 Total Texture Memory on Graphics Card (MB)

-Gives the amount of texture memory (texture RAM, TRAM) on the graphics card to be used for MeVisLab texture processing, for example in the View2D module.
+Sets the amount of texture memory (texture RAM, TRAM) on the graphics card to be used for MeVisLab texture processing, for example, in the View2D module.

 Volume Renderer Texture Cache Usage (%)